bitlaab-bolt/wgl/docs/installation.md

 ## Shared Library Dependency

-When your targeting windows platform:
+When you're targeting the Windows platform:

-For nightly version download [glfw3.dll](https://github.com/bitlaab-bolt/wgl/blob/main/libs/windows/glfw3.dll) and put this to your final executables installation directory.
+For nightly version download [glfw3.dll](https://github.com/bitlaab-bolt/wgl/blob/main/libs/windows/glfw3.dll) and put this in your final executable's installation directory.

-For release version download `glfw.dll` from the attachment section of the Release Tag.
+For the release version, download `glfw.dll` from the attachment section of the Release Tag.